-The cruising season starts on Memorial Day weekend, and continues with a 10 day summer cruise that spans the Fourth of July holiday, followed by the Fleet Captain Cruise on Labor Day weekend and finishes on Columbus Day weekend with a short cruise inside Narragansett Bay.
+The cruising season starts on Memorial Day weekend, and continues with a summer cruise that spans either the Fourth of July holiday or an August get-away, followed by the Fleet Captain Cruise on Labor Day weekend and finishes on Columbus Day weekend with a short cruise inside Narragansett Bay.

 Each summer, the Club Sail Training Program teaches well over 250 junior members the fundamentals of sailing, seamanship, on-water safety and sportsmanship.
 In classes for ages 5-18, starting with beginning students sailing in the Optimist ‘Green Fleet’ and continuing through our traveling race teams in Optis and 420s, there is a strong emphasis on both learning and having fun.
 On the adult side, there is a very well attended Women Teaching Women program that brings experts to the Club to present on subjects such as racing rules, boat preparation, tactics and preparation of offshore racing, passage making, sail and power boat handling and much more.